-- 21. CMS, an Illinois state agency within the direction and control of the Governor of Illinois, has entered into collective bargaining agreements under the IPLRA with the Unions that require the deduction of compulsory fees from the earnings of the nonmembers, with the fees then paid to the Unions (hereinafter, "Fair Share Contract Provisions"). - 22.
-CMS is a party to a collective bargaining agreement with AFSCME Council 31 effective from June 30, 2012 to June 30, 2015, which is incorporated by reference herein.
-The contract requires semi-monthly deduction of compulsory fees from the earnings of nonmember employees.
+- 20. CMS, an Illinois state agency within the direction and control of the Governor of Illinois, has entered into collective bargaining agreements under the IPLRA with the Unions that require the deduction of compulsory fees from the earnings of the nonmembers, with the fees then paid to the Unions (hereinafter, "Fair Share Contract Provisions"). - 21.
+CMS was a party to a collective bargaining agreement with AFSCME Council 31 effective from June 30, 2012, to June 30, 2015, which is incorporated by reference herein.
+The contract required semi-monthly deduction of compulsory fees from the earnings of nonmember employees.
 Id. at Art.
-IV, § 3.
+IV, § 3. - 22.
+CMS is a party to a collective bargaining agreement with Teamsters Local 916 effective from June 1, 2015, to June 30, 2019, which is incorporated by reference herein.2 The contract requires that compulsory fees be deducted from the earnings of nonmember employees.
+Id. at Art.
+III, § 1.